 As a sales leader, your team’s sales pipeline is everything.
-Without a robust pipeline, your team cannot make their quota and your job is ultimately at risk.
-Pipeline drives key decisions including how you assess and coach your reps to success.
+Without a robust pipeline, your sales team cannot make their sales targets/quota and your job is ultimately at risk.
+The sales pipeline affects important decisions, such as evaluating and training your salespeople, securing funding, and determining your individual success.

-For that reason, I’m devoting this post to this all-important topic of building a sales pipeline.
-I begin by explaining what a sales pipeline is, how to manage a sales pipeline and how to teach your sales reps to develop a consistent pipeline building cadence.
+For that reason, we’re devoting this post to this all-important topic of building a sales pipeline.
+We’ll begin by explaining what a sales pipeline is, the stages of a sales pipeline, how to manage a sales pipeline, how to attract potential customers and finally how to teach your sales reps to develop a consistent pipeline building cadence that hits your revenue targets.

 What Is a Sales Pipeline?

 In simple terms, pipeline means viable opportunities with qualified prospects.
-And one of your responsibilities is to coach your sellers how to do proper lead qualification to always build pipeline.
-Having a repeatable sales strategy and a prospecting program is what can help you keep your sales pipeline filled at all times.
+And one of your responsibilities is to coach your sellers how to do proper lead qualification to always build a solid pipeline that helps your reps hit revenue targets.
+Having a repeatable sales strategy and a prospecting program is what can help you keep a strong sales pipeline filled at all times.

-The sales pipeline describes a series of steps in the sales process, from Sales Qualified Lead (SQL) to customer and what actions sales reps must take at each step.
-Here’s an important consideration: the sales pipeline starts with an SQL, not before.a woman sitting in front of her open laptop
+The sales pipeline describes a series of steps in the sales process, from a Sales Qualified Lead (SQL) to customer and what actions sales reps must take at each step.
+Here’s an important consideration: the sales pipeline starts with an SQL, not before.

 How did the sales lead become an SQL?
-Perhaps he or she visited your website multiple times, downloaded a sales guide or requested a demo – whatever actions were needed in your lead scoring system to earn them enough points to be deemed a potential customer.
+Perhaps he or she visited your website multiple times, downloaded an eBook, guide, registered for a webinar or requested a demo.
+To be clear, qualifying leads is a marketing function.
+So, whatever the sales leads needed to do as defined by your B2B marketing lead scoring system is not your job to manage.
+Marketing must focus on driving enough engagement with valuable content to drive potential buyers to earn them enough points in order to be deemed a potential sales qualified lead.
+It’s at this point that it should be turned over to sales.

 The SQL is someone who is actively on their buying journey.
 Unfortunately, not many marketing leads make it this far.
-According to Technology Advice, only 27% of B2B leads are sales-ready.
+According to Technology Advice, only 27% of B2B leads become sales-ready.

-Check out our ultimate guide to managing the sales pipeline and creating viable opportunities with qualified prospects.
-By @JillofAll 💡 #Pipeline #SocialSelling #DigitalSales #DigitalSelling Click To Tweet
+Check out our ultimate guide to managing the #sales pipeline and creating viable opportunities with qualified #prospects.
+By @M_3Jr ???? #Pipeline #SalesPipeline Share on X

 What are the Different Sales Pipeline Stages?

-Sellers should strive to keep sales cycles short, moving prospects through this pipeline as quickly as possible.
+Sellers should strive to keep sales cycles short, moving prospects through the sales stages as quickly as possible, and utilizing sales pipeline software to streamline and track this process.

-During this first stage, the sales rep contacts the new lead and determines if the product or service fits their needs, they then create a timeline for when they would buy and their budget.
+During this first stage, the sales rep contacts the new lead and determines if the product or service fits their needs.
+They then create a timeline for when they would buy and validate their budget.
 Each team has a particular set of qualifying questions, but the most common are the BANT questions.

 • Budget: Do they have a budget to spend on this solution?